abhishek1235/archetypes/backbase-launchpad-archetype/README.md

 Launchpad Foundation is pre-configured and ready to be customized.
 Launchpad Foundation consists of Launchpad Theme, Launchpad Templates, Launchpad Foundation Containers and Launchpad Foundation Widgets.

-Difference between this archetype and one that ships with the product is minor and changes are there to make it be a part of Expert Services famility of archetypes.
+Difference between this archetype and one that ships with the product is minor and changes are there to make it be a part of Backbase Expert Services famility of archetypes.

 ##Usage
 Follow the steps below to get started with this archetype.
 Some of these steps refer to [Development Setup](https://my.backbase.com/resources/documentation/portal/devd_mave.html) or [Install Portal Foundation](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#inst_tcat_pofo).
 You should get familiar with these topics before you start using this archetype.